 Next, the entire responsibility for the care and raising of your children is on you, which can be overwhelming and exhausting.
 If your kids are in the demanding young years, you’ll have little or no time for yourself.
 It makes it harder to move on with your life, and to develop new personal and professional opportunities.

-The effect of all this can be psychologically debilitating, resulting in disorders like depression, and aggravating emotional illness that may already exist.
+The effect of all this can be psychologically debilitating, resulting in disorders like depression and aggravating emotional illness that may already exist.
 If you get sick, or start becoming increasingly short-tempered with your kids, it can open your custody arrangement to challenge.
-In that scenario, you may end up worse off than if had you pursued joint custody in the first place.
+In that scenario, you may end up worse off than if you had pursued joint custody in the first place.

-For these and other reasons, sole custody arrangements have a higher incidence of ending up back in Court.
+For these and other reasons, sole custody arrangements have a higher incidence of ending up back in court.